 This step installs the "front panel" components and the RGB LED and separator drivers.
-The MPSA42 device is capable of driving neons if you want, but will also drive LED separator(s).
-The RGB channels can not drive neons.
+The MPSA42 device is capable of driving neon separators if you want, but will also drive LED separator(s).

-- Q3-Q6 should be orientated with the flat side as shown on the board.
+- Q4 and Q6 should be orientated with the flat side as shown on the board.
 Some transistors come with the leads in a row rather than in a triangle.
-If this is the case, bend the middle lead slightly so that it fits the holes in the board (see hint). - The LED must go with the right polarity.
-The "-" side has a flat on it, and has the shorter lead (see hint), and must be connected to pin 4 of SV6. - The LDR is connected between pin 1 (GND) and pin 2 (DLS) of SV2. - The switch is connected between pin 1 (GND) and pin 3 (BTN1) of SV2. - The RGB LED has a flat on one side and one lead longer than the rest.
-The common anode is the longest pin.
-The Red cathode is next to the flat on the case.
-The green is next to the anode, and the blue is on the side farthest from the flat.
-This layout is referred to as "RAGB" (Red,Anode,Green,Blue) - The RGB LED anode is connected to pin 4 (VCC) of SV2.
-Red is connected to pin 1 of SV6, green to pin 2 of SV6 and blue to pin 3 of SV6. - You can run more than one back light LED for each R,G or B channel.
-Please refer to the schematic section for help on this.
-The total current for each channel should not exceed 200mA. - Often, when running from VIN, you can leave the 1K resistor on the board and additionally place a 1K resistor in series with each LED cathode.

-- The switch connects to ground when closed.
+If this is the case, bend the middle lead slightly so that it fits the holes in the board (see hint). - The Separator LED must go with the right polarity.
+The "-" side has a flat on it, and has the shorter lead (see hint), and must be connected to pin 4 of SV6. - The LDR is connected between pin 1 (GND) and pin 2 (DLS) of SV2. - The switch is connected between pin 1 (GND) and pin 3 (BTN1) of SV2. - The RGB LED is a small 5mm x 5mm package with a tiny notch in one corner.
+See the pin out below.
+You should place the small decoupling capacitor close to the WS2812B package.
+The device is heat sensitive!
+Be careful soldering it. - The switch connects to ground when closed.
 It uses the internal pull-up resistor provided by the Atmega on the input pin to pull the input to VCC when the switch is not closed. - The switch is de-bounced in software, so practically any switch you want to use is suitable.
-A simple switch is provided in the kit, but you might want to substitute this switch with one that suits you case. - The LDR should be mounted in such a way that the flat face of the LDR is exposed to the ambient light.
+A simple switch is provided in the kit, but you might want to substitute this switch with one that suits your case. - The LDR should be mounted in such a way that the flat face of the LDR is exposed to the ambient light.
 This will allow it to detect the ambient light and adjust the brightness for it.

 Once you have populated the components, power on.
-The LED on the RTC module should come on, and the "TICK" LED should flash on and off slowly (on for one second, off for one second).
+The "TICK" LED(s) should flash on and off slowly.
 It might take a second or two to come on, but after that should "pulse" on and off.

-Hint: MPSA42/2N7000 mounting
+Hint: MPSA42 mounting

-To mount the MSPA42 transistor or the 2N7000 FETs, bend the middle lead back slightly.
+To mount the MSPA42, bend the middle lead back slightly.
 It will then fit in the PCB without problems.